spatialtopology/shortvideos/README.md

         * There are 7 different mentalizing questions because no single mentalizing question related directly to every video.
         The different questions insure that there is more variance in mentalizing across videos.

-Each judg
+##To Dos

-Below is a screenshot of 3 possible rating scales:
+Below is one example screenshot of each of the 3 possible rating scales:
 1. Self-similarity
 ![self]()
+2. Likeability
+3. Mentalizing

 ### Running the Code
 To do